jing54321/jing54321/README.md

 ###   :sunglasses: Hey!
 Nice to see you
 ---
 #### Welcome to my page!
-I'm Kyungwon Lee who is studying software development in Canada I was previously an architectural engineer in Korea, but now I'm trying to become a Fullstack developer.
+I'm Kyungwon Lee who is studying software development in Canada.
+I was previously an architectural engineer in Korea, but now I'm trying to become a Fullstack developer.

 ### My tech stack  :pushpin: